bitipedia/bitipedia.github.io/about.md

 - You can post an Issue on the GitHub repo for this site, here: https://github.com/bitipedia/bitipedia.github.io/issues

-Be sure to mention something you'd be interested in doing - eg, translating a particular article, improving an existing translation, or any other iedas you might to help inform people about _on-chain_ Bitcoin scaling.
+Be sure to mention something you'd be interested in doing - eg, translating a particular article, improving an existing translation, or any other ideas you might have to help inform people about _on-chain_ Bitcoin scaling.

 This is a new effort and it could evolve depending on people's interests.